Skip to content

 Advanced request matching

-You can match resources to requests using attributes such as the HTTP method, path, query string, headers or body (both JSON and XML supported).
+You can match resources to requests using attributes such as the HTTP method, path, query string, headers or body.
+For JSON and XML request bodies, JsonPath and XPath can also be used, respectively.

 Match operators